boss-dao/proposals/Stage 1 - Received/Lady Eithe - Boss DAO Royalty Wallet.md

 * Branding

 Boss DAO will utilize royalty wallet to pay for following services as needed.
-Services could include artists, payed promotions, promo videos.
+Services could include artists, payed promotionns.
+Any creative piece that DAO may need in the future.